oiver12/Gibbs_CliffordP-S/readme.md

 This chess program uses the following Python libraries:
 - `pygame`: For the graphical user interface
-- `random`: For random number generation, e.g. for fischer random chess

 ### Installation

-1. Ensure you have Python 3.6 or higher installed
+1. Ensure you have Python 3.10 or higher installed
 2. Install the required external library:
    ```
    pip install pygame